xixu-me/Chrome-Web-Store-Mirror/README.en.md

 ## 📦 How to Install Extensions

-Extensions downloaded from this mirror service come as `.crx` files, which can be installed offline in browsers that support Chrome extensions.
+Extensions downloaded from this mirror service come as CRX files, which can be installed offline in browsers that support Chrome extensions.
 Here are installation methods for different browsers:

 ### Chrome

 1. Open Chrome
 2. Type `chrome://extensions/` in the address bar and press Enter
 3. Enable "Developer mode" in the top right corner
-4. Drag and drop the downloaded `.crx` file onto the page, or click "Load unpacked extension"
+4. Drag and drop the downloaded CRX file onto the page, or click "Load unpacked extension"
 5. Confirm the installation

 ### Microsoft Edge